Link copied!

 Why do 73% of VP Sales hires fail in founder-led companies?

-VP Sales hires fail because they’re being brought in to run a system that doesn’t exist yet.
-Without documented closing methodologies, repeatable frameworks, and clear decision-making processes, a new VP has no playbook to execute.
-The problem isn’t finding sales talent—it’s that founders haven’t extracted and systematized their own closing process first.
+VP Sales hires fail because founders typically bring them in to ‘take over’ a sales process that doesn’t actually exist yet.
+Without documented systems, repeatable frameworks, and clear decision authority, a new VP has nothing to run and can’t replicate the founder’s relationship-based approach.

-How do I identify which deal moments actually require my involvement as a founder?
+How do I identify exactly which moments in my sales process require my personal involvement?

-Audit your last 3-5 closed deals and map every stakeholder conversation you had.
-For each interaction, honestly ask whether the deal would have stalled without you specifically in that room—not whether you wanted to be there.
-Look for patterns: technical deep-dives only you could handle, pricing negotiations where you had unique authority, or strategic conversations requiring founder credibility.
-This reveals your actual bottleneck moments versus unnecessary involvement.
+Audit your last 3-5 closed deals by mapping every stakeholder conversation and marking only the moments where the deal would have genuinely stalled without you—not where you wanted to be present.
+Look for patterns like technical deep-dives, pricing negotiations where only you have authority, or strategic vision conversations that require founder credibility.

-What is the ‘85% Ready Framework’ and how does it apply to delegating sales work?
+What is the 85% Ready Framework and why does it matter for building sales systems?

-How do I calculate my ‘Bottleneck Coefficient’ to understand my sales ceiling?
+How do I calculate my ‘Bottleneck Coefficient’ to understand my sales capacity limits?